-Through UBC Benefits Sign-On, you can complete all your required forms in one sitting, in a secure, web-based environment.
-Carefully review the guidelines below to learn more about the information you need to have on hand to complete the forms.
-You can expect to spend between 30 and 60 minutes completing the required forms.
-You have two options to submit your forms:
+Through Workday, you can complete all your required enrolments in one sitting, in a secure, web-based environment.
+Carefully review the guidelines below to learn more about the information you need to have on hand to complete the process.
+You can expect to spend between 15 and 30 minutes completing your enrolments.

 Before you begin